ASC 350: A Practical Guide to ASC 350 Intangible Assets

-You sit down at your desk, coffee in hand, and open the file containing the company’s latest financial statements.
-As chief accountant, it’s your job to ensure these comply with GAAP.
-Your eyes scan over the various accounts until they land on goodwill – an intangible asset representing things like brand recognition and customer loyalty.
-You know this requires impairment testing under ASC 350 to ensure it’s not overstated on the balance sheet.
 While complex, you see this task as vitally important; accounting standards exist to provide useful information to financial statement users.
 You take a sip of coffee, cracks your knuckles, and begin your analysis.
 You have a duty to shareholders and must apply these rules objectively.
-Time to put ASC 350 to work.

-Overview of ASC 350 and Goodwill Impairment
+Overview of ASC 350 and Goodwill Accounting

 ASC 350, also known as the “Intangibles – Goodwill and Other” accounting standard, requires companies to annually evaluate goodwill for impairment.
-Goodwill represents the excess of the purchase price over the fair value of net assets acquired in a business combination.

 Companies must test goodwill for impairment at least annually at the reporting unit level.
 A reporting unit is an operating segment or one level below an operating segment.
 The test involves comparing the fair value of each reporting unit to its carrying amount, including goodwill.
 If the fair value is less than the carrying amount, an impairment loss must be recognized.